TouK/nussknacker/docs/developers_guide/FlinkComponents.md

 ### Generic implementation
 Nussknacker also provides a more generic interface for implementing sources - [FlinkSource](https://github.com/TouK/nussknacker/blob/staging/engine/flink/components-api/src/main/scala/pl/touk/nussknacker/engine/flink/api/process/FlinkSource.scala).
-The difference is instead of providing a Flink `DataStreamSource`, arbitrary `DataStream[Context]` can be provided directly, however you have to remember to assign timestamps, watermarks and initialize the context.
+Instead of providing a Flink `DataStreamSource`, you can provide an arbitrary `DataStream[Context]` directly.
+However, you have to remember to assign timestamps, watermarks, and initialize the context.

 ### Test support
-To enable testing functionality in scenarios using your source implementation, your source needs to implement certain test-specific interaces:
+To enable testing functionality in scenarios using your source implementation, your source needs to implement certain test-specific interfaces:
 - Basic test support - `FlinkSourceTestSupport` - besides the more general `SourceTestSupport`, the implementation:
     - has to provide a Flink `TypeInformation` for serializing/deserializing data emitted from source (e.g. `#input`)
     - optionally can provide a `TimestampWatermarkHandler` that will be used only for tests